 Generally, you do not want to have too much excess wire hidden in your walls.
 But it does help to leave a bit of slack in the wires in case you need to adjust your box.

 Install the Nail Guards

 Metal nail guard plates can be placed over the edges of studs to protect the drilled hole and wiring inside it.
 This is not required by code, as long as ample distance is provided between the leading edge of the stud and the wire.
-If you accidentally bore a hole too close to the leading edge, nail guards let you keep the hole and protect them at the same time.
+If you accidentally bore a hole too close to the leading edge, a nail guard lets you keep the hole and protect the wiring at the same time.

 Close up the Wall Again

 If you plan to insulate the wall before installing drywall, be sure to leave enough slack in the wiring between the studs so there is no tension when the insulation is put in.
-Insulation is commonly sliced so the wiring is encased in it but check with your insulation's manufacturer for their recommendations regarding installation around the wiring.
+Insulation is commonly sliced or peeled in half so the wiring is encased in it but check with your insulation's manufacturer for their recommendations regarding installation around the wiring.
 Interior walls need no insulation.

 Repair the drywall section by blocking studs with scrap wood to support the patch section.
 Install the patch with drywall screws.
 Apply drywall compound (mud) to the area, tape, and let dry.
 Apply mud a second time, sand down, then apply a final coat of mud.
 One final sanding should complete the patch job.